 Funeral services will be held on Wednesday, October 30, 2019 at Emmanuel Chapel in South Coffeyville, OK at 11:00am.
 Friends are invited to sign the register and greet the family on Tuesday, October 29, 2019 at Ford-Wulf-Bruns Chapel from 4:00pm to 7:00pm.
 The family suggests memorials be made payable to LifeShare Oklahoma and they may be sent in care of Ford-Wulf-Bruns Chapel 2405 Woodland Ave.
 Coffeyville, KS 67337.
 To leave the family a message of condolence, please visit www.fordwulfbrunschapel.com

-To send flowers to Deloris' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Deloris Ann Walker, please visit our floral store.

 1822 E 15th St Suite C, Tulsa OK 74104